Elixir async

-Elixir async and state management
+and state management

-• Use a GenServer process if you need to schedule background work to run on a periodic interval.
+process if you need to schedule background work to run on a periodic interval. - You can start with one and migrate to another later, like from

-GenServer callback functions
+callback functions

 handle_call(message, from, state)

-You want synchronous requests sent by the client.
-So the client is waiting for an immediate answer - like an ack answer - with the new state. from is usually ignored.
-It's format is {pid, tag}.
+requests sent by the client.
+So the client is waiting for an immediate answer - like an ack

-The return is typically {:reply, reply, new_state}.
+The return is typically {:reply, reply, new_state}

 handle_cast(message, state)

-Handles asynchronous requests sent by the client.
+requests sent by the client.
 The client isn't waiting an acknowledgment.

-The return is typically {:noreply, new_state}.
+The return is typically {:noreply, new_state}

 handle_info(message, state)